-Current sections are: Chinese/Asian Languages; French & Francophone; German Studies; Hispanic Studies; Italian; Portuguese & Lusophone; Russian & Eastern European Studies.
+Current sections are: Comparative Literature; Digital Modern Languages; Film; French & Francophone; German Studies; Hispanic Studies; Italian; Linguistics; Portuguese & Lusophone; and Russian & Eastern European Languages.

 Publishing under the imprimatur of a leading university press, MLO marries the editorial expertise and marketing capabilities of a publisher that has been active in the field for many decades with current digital technologies designed to facilitate open access to content under a CC-BY licence.

 Open Access Policy

 MLO articles are published Open Access (Gold) with a CC-BY licence.
 Authors will be asked to pay an article processing charge (APC) after acceptance of their article.
 The publication fee for this is £500/$750.

 Alternatively, institutions are able to become members of MLO for £2000/$3000.
 An MLO membership entitles scholars in a member institution to publish five articles (equivalent to a saving of £500/$750) without time limit, provided those articles pass rigorous peer review.
 VAT will be added where applicable.

 Early Career Researchers (ECR)*